stanleyn/VoPo/README.md

 ## Purpose

 We introduce VoPo which enables end-to-end bioinformatics analysis of single-cell data.
-Here we provide code for general usage and to reproduce the results in our paper `VoPo Leverages Cellular Heterogeneity for Predictive Modeling of Single-Cell Data`.
-The (4) tasks outlined in this readme enable the following:
+Here we provide code for general usage and to reproduce the results in our paper `VoPo Leverages Cellular Heterogeneity for Predictive Modeling of Single-Cell Data`. *You can focus on tasks 1-3 for instructons on general usage: clusterng, feature extraction, and visualization*.
+The (6) tasks outlined in this readme enable the following:

 1) **Task 1: Clustering and Feature Engineering**: Run VoPo clustering on some FCS files and extract features (either frequency or functional)

 2) **Task 2: Example of how to use engineered features for a classification task**: After extracting VoPo features, we show you how to apply feature selection and run the classification task

+3) **Task 3: Differentiation Score Visualization Examples**: Generate comprehensive single-cell visualizations for each of the 3 datasets (Figure 2A-C).
+Uses processed data from running 50 iterations of the repeated metaclustering algorithm.

-3) **Task 3: Classification in all 3 datasets (Fig 2D)**: Feature Use VoPo features for classification tasks in each of the 3 datasets.
+4) **Task 4: Classification in all 3 datasets (Fig 2D)**: Feature Use VoPo features for classification tasks in each of the 3 datasets.
 Also reproduce the results in Figure 2D.
 Generating distributions of classification accuracies from single vs. repeated metaclustering solutions (Figure 2D.).

-4) **Task 4: Differentiation Score Visualization (Figs 2a-c)**: Generate comprehensive single-cell visualizations for each of the 3 datasets (Figure 2A-C).
-Uses processed data from running 50 iterations of the repeated metaclustering algorithm.

 Alternatively, in (5) we have provided an example for re-running all clustering results from scratch.
 However this will require downloading FCS files from flow repository and modifying the paths in the scripts to the data, accordingly.

 5) **Task 5: Re-run repeated metaclustering from scratch on the 3 datasets**: Re-running the repeated metaclustering strategy from scratch along with classification and visualization.
 Note that this task requires downloading FCS files from each dataset.

 6) **Task 6: Visualize differentiation score on single cells based on frequency or function-based features**: Examples on how to create single-cell visualizations with points colored by differentiation score (Fig 2 a-c) for frequency features and for function features.
+We also have an option for 'directional differences' (e.g. to visualization which phenotypic class a particular cell-type is higher in)

 ## Dependencies